Alexey-Pereverzev/training_app/README.md

 ## Notes

-- Credentials (username/password) are generated dynamically and stored in-memory.
+- Credentials (username/password) are generated dynamically and stored in DB.
 - Usernames are generated with duplicates prevented.
 - Passwords and other sensitive data are **never** logged; only usernames, IDs, or non-confidential fields appear in logs.
 - 100% test coverage of services and utils.